Viro wants to make mobile VR development a snap, and raises $2.5M to do it

 Let’s meet up for a Micro-Meetup in Boulder next Wednesday

 VR is all over the place, but sometimes it’s not where you most expect it.
 Plenty of apps out there might could do with a wee bit of VR to help show off an apartment or a bit of 3D content, but those experiences can be pretty labor-intensive.
-Viro is a new company that hopes to empower mobile developers to easily add VR to their apps using familiar tools and code bases.“VR needs more content,” CEO Danny Moon told TechCrunch, “And different toolsets allow developers to create different types of experiences.
+Viro is a new company that hopes to empower mobile developers to easily add VR to their apps using familiar tools and code bases.“VR needs more content,” CEO Danny Moon told TechCrunch, “and different toolsets allow developers to create different types of experiences.
 Viro allows mobile developers to build native VR.”

-You may think, well, isn’t that what Unity, Unreal, and other cross-platform engines are for?
+You may think, well, isn’t that what Unity, Unreal and other cross-platform engines are for?
 Yes indeed, but they also add levels of complexity and don’t always play nice with the tools a developer has built their app with, or the skillset that a company has built up.

-“For building a game, Unity is great,” said co-founder Raj Advani, ” but it’s not the simplest tool for building applications.
-You open up a game development platform, you see like a thousand different controls starting at you.
+“For building a game, Unity is great,” said co-founder Raj Advani, “but it’s not the simplest tool for building applications.
+You open up a game development platform, you see like a thousand different controls staring at you.
 Viro is simpler, it uses the same [i.e. mobile and web] codebase, it uses less code to do the same things.”

-Moon used the example of AirBnB, which is already experimenting with other social and presentational modes online.
+Moon used the example of Airbnb, which is already experimenting with other social and presentational modes online.
 If they want to try doing some VR stuff internally, they can’t just tell their app team to learn Unity.
-They could hire a couple people or an agency to put something together, but all of a sudden you’re looking at six figures before you can even start working on it.
+They could hire a couple of people or an agency to put something together, but all of a sudden you’re looking at six figures before you can even start working on it.

 Viro uses a custom rendering engine, on top of which is React Native, a JavaScript-based app framework that many web and mobile devs will already be familiar with.
 You don’t even need Xcode or Android Studio.
 The goal is to get users up and running in a VR environment of their own within half an hour or so, and enable the super-quick turnaround times one expects from a mobile team and perhaps not so much from a content-heavy VR team.